Meet our students!

 I lived in Chicago as a candidate in 2017.
-I studied Philosophy and Theology at Catholic Theological Union.
-I am currently attending Sacred Heart Seminary and School of Theology in Franklin (Hales Corners), WI.
-It is my second year of theology.
+I studied philosophy and theology at Catholic Theological Union.
+I am currently a seminarian at Sacred Heart Seminary and School of Theology; this is my third year of theology.

 Alfonso Pizano (candidate)

 Before joining the Priests of the Sacred Heart, I was a Catholic elementary school teacher and have taught everything from 1st to 8th grade.
-In addition to teaching at various Catholic schools in the Archdiocese of Los Angeles, I’ve taught in San Francisco, Phoenix and Guadalajara, Mexico.
-My work experience also includes a long stint at Disneyland, where I peddled souvenirs, danced as a snowman in the “Christmas Fantasy Parade,” piloted the Monorail, and sailed submarines on quest to find Nemo.
+In addition to teaching at various Catholic schools in the Archdiocese of Los Angeles, I’ve taught in San Francisco, Phoenix, and Guadalajara, Mexico.
+My work experience includes a long stint at Disneyland, where I peddled souvenirs, danced as a snowman in the “Christmas Fantasy Parade,” piloted the Monorail, and sailed submarines on a quest to find Nemo.

 Along with my passions for teaching and Disney Parks, I love going to the movies.
 Disney and Pixar films hold a very special place in my heart.
-I enjoy the theater and took great advantage of Broadway while I was a student in New York.
+I enjoy theater and took great advantage of Broadway while I was a student in New York.
 I saw about 40 plays and musicals while I was there.

 Frater Truc Tran, SCJ

 Hello everyone!
 I am Truc Tran and I am 37 years old.
 I was born in NgheAn Province, Vietnam.
 I have two sisters and two brothers.
 I am the second child in my family.
-My youngest sister is also following a religious vocation.
+My youngest sister is also following a religious vocation in my diocese.
 My parents are farmers.
 I graduated with a degree in Construction Engineering in 2011.

-I completed my philosophy program in May, 2018.
-Three months later, I went to the United States to study in the ECS (ESL) program at SHSST.
-After six months, I was accepted by the SCJs to enter the Postulancy.
-I have had many classes about the founder’s charism and spiritual life, as well as in the SCJs’ formation process.
+In August 2018, I arrived in the United States to study ECS (ESL) at SHSST.
 I began my Novitiate on August 14, 2019.
-The Novitiate was a time for me to learn more about the charism and spirituality of Fr.
-Leo John Dehon, the founder of the Congregation.
-We also studied the vows (poverty, chastity, and obedience) and the SCJ Rule of Life.
+The Novitiate was a good time for me to learn more about the Dehonian charism, the vows (poverty, chastity, and obedience), and the SCJ Rule of Life.
 These were all significant classes for me.
-They helped me to understand more deeply about our founder and our Congregation.
-I professed my First Vows on August 15, 2020, in the Sacred Heart Chapel at SHSST.
-On August 12, 2021, I renewed my vows with the SCJs in Saint Joseph’s Chapel at Sacred Heart Monastery.
+They helped me to understand more deeply our founder and our Congregation.
+I professed my First Vows on August 15, 2020, in the Sacred Heart Chapel at Sacred Heart Seminary and School of Theology (SHSST).

-I am Michael Wodarczyk from Brookfield, WI, and am 33 years old.
+I am Michael Wodarczyk from Brookfield, WI, and am 34 years old.
 Prior to entering the seminary as a candidate for the Priests of the Sacred Heart I went to St. Norbert College where I earned a bachelor’s of Business Administration with a major in Accounting.
 I worked for Asenzya in Oak Creek, WI, as an inventory control clerk.
 I was active in my home parish, serving as a lector and as a Eucharistic minister.
 I also worked with RCIA.

 I came to know about the Priests of the Sacred Heart when I did preliminary research on religious orders in Milwaukee.
 I found the SCJs on a website for the Archdiocese of Milwaukee.
 I was drawn to the community because of its parish ministry and daily Eucharistic Adoration.